Related Blogs

 You can add the security of apps and data at the frontend by supporting Azure identity and access management solutions.
 You can add security against various malicious logins that are risk-based with access rights, identity protection tools and more robust authentication alternatives.
 This should not disrupt productivity and provide multiple options that will shape best with your needs.

-1. If you have a wish to provide cloud client identity and access management, you can use Azure Active Directory External Identities to ease and maintain customer and vendor identities by providing partners, clients, people, patients or any other user outside your company with the level of customization and control provided by your business with smooth and highly secure digital experiences.
+- If you wish to provide cloud client identity and access management, you can use Azure Active Directory External Identities to ease and maintain customer and vendor identities by providing partners, clients, people, patients or any other user outside your company with the level of customization and control provided by your business with smooth and highly secure digital experiences.

 10. Dependency Management